 Boris Johnson has appointed former City Solicitor, Seema Kennedy as the new Immigration Minister.
 Oxford educated Seema is described as British-Iranian and voted Remain in the 2016 Referendum.
 Interestingly, her position in the Government is notably less senior than her predecessor, Caroline Nokes.
 The post has traditionally attracted a seat at Cabinet meetings, but Ms Kennedy is only a Parliamentary Under Secretary.
 Whether this suggests a lesser obsession with Immigration in the new Johnson Government remains to be seen.

 These articles are from the August 2019 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
 Law covered as at August 2019.

 The content of this article is for general information only.
-For further information please contact Clare Hedges or another member of Birketts' Immigration Team.
+For further information please contact a member of Birketts’ Immigration Team.